colejarczyk/doc/userguide/earning_rules/creation/rule_type.rst

-The sequence of points calculation is as following
+The sequence of points calculation is as follows
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

  1. Firstly, if applicable, customer receives points from **General spending rule**